 You can cook the following high-quality meals: stuffed berry, mushroom wrap, surf’n’turf, pepper bread, spicy tofu, and frost burger.

 It needs gristle berry and pincha peppernuts.
-The raw gristle berry needs to be cooked on an electric grill first, before pincha peppernuts are added and baked into a stuffed berry.
-Pincha peppernuts are also one of the harder to grow plants.
+The raw gristle berry must be cooked on an electric grill before pincha peppernuts are added and baked into a stuffed berry.
+Pincha peppernuts are also one of the harder-to-grow plants.
 Cooking gristle berries into stuffed berry merely slightly increase the calories.
 The main upside is that the quality of the food increases significantly.
 The quality goes from +1 to +4.

-Mushroom wrap takes two of our fried mushrooms, wrapping it in some lettuce, and it brings the food up to quality of +4.
-You will not get much increase in calories, but again a significant increase in the quality of the food.
+Mushroom wrap takes two of our fried mushrooms, wrapping them in some lettuce, bringing the food up to a quality of +4.
+You will not get much increase in calories, but again a significant increase in the food quality.
 You can harvest lettuce in the wild or grow it yourself.
 There isn’t much to say about lettuce.

 Pepper bread takes in the sleet wheat grain and the pincha peppernut.
-Pepper bread, gives 4,000 calories and a quality +5.
+Pepper bread gives 4,000 calories and has a quality of +5.

 Soul food bonus

 The soul food bonus comes with a catch.
 It is maybe -20% or -15% stress for two cycles.
-Furthermore, it has a debuff as well; it has a -2 to athletics, because it’s like a celebration dinner.
-The duplicant tummy is full, and just walks around a little bit slower.
+Furthermore, it also has a debuff; it has a -2 for athletics because it’s like a celebration dinner.
+The duplicant tummy is full and just walks around a little slower.

 That’s the list of the machines and meals that you can prepare with them.
-Hopefully, you have found the Oxygen Not Included food and morale tips helpful.
-May your duplicants be well fed and with high morale for many cycles to come.
+Hopefully, the Oxygen Not Included food and morale tips are helpful.
+May your duplicants be well-fed and have high morale for many cycles.